Maxa/Maxa/README.md

 Hi, I’m @Maxa

 I'm interested in data, open source and you guessed it, open data.
+BSc in Environment Technology, I am currently pursuing my Master's in Management and Information Technology

 I do some basic scripting, that you might find here.
 Below is listed the tools and programming languages that I often find myself using:
 - Microsoft Power BI (Power Query M, DAX) and Tableau